Space cover image

 Communication is key.
 Sharing the daily workload, weekly plans, and reflections on their completion help keep the beneficial effects of social facilitation present even over geographical distance.

-A way to do this is either via video calls or via an AI task management feature called asynchronous Rhythms - each day presents a different set of questions to each of the team members related to their professional and personal needs and victories, thus allowing the team to remain in touch with one another and draw inspiration from the commitment of their coworkers.
+• each day presents a different set of questions to each of the team members related to their professional and personal needs and victories, thus allowing the team to remain in touch with one another and draw inspiration from the commitment of their coworkers.

 2. Tracking Progress